darklaunch/darklaunch.com/blog/2016/06/13/google-calendar-last-day-of-month-repeat.md

         <div>
             anonymous &ndash; May 20, 2018
             <div>
-                <p>Thank you for helping overcome a major nuisance of Google Calendar!
-Works wonderfully.</p>
+Thank you for helping overcome a major nuisance of Google Calendar!
+Works wonderfully.
             </div>
         </div>
     </li>